kahnjw/ctree/README.md

 # Ctree

-An experimental binary tree implemented in C
+An experimental red-black tree implemented in C

 To run the tests do: